ssnd/seq-db/docs/en/05-seq-ql.md

 ## Filter `range`

-SeqQL enables range filtering to limit data by value, which is particularly useful for numeric fields such as sizes or timestamps.
+seq-ql enables range filtering to limit data by value, which is particularly useful for numeric fields such as sizes or timestamps.
 Ranges are specified using square or round brackets: